ogratwicklcs/Webinar-Workshop-Ansible-Linux/1.5-handlers/README.md

 ## Step 3 - Simple Loops

 Loops enable us to repeat the same task over and over again.
 For example, lets say you want to create multiple users.
-By using an Ansible loop, you can do that in a single task.
 Loops can also iterate over more than just basic lists.
 For example, if you have a list of users with their coresponding group, loop can iterate over them as well.
-Find out more about loops in the [Ansible Loops](https://docs.ansible.com/ansible/latest/user_guide/playbooks_loops.html) documentation.

 To show the loops feature we will generate three new users on `node1`.
 For that, create the file `loop_users.yml` in `~/ansible-files` on your control node as your student user.
 We will use the `user` module to generate the user accounts.